Care options when you retire abroad

 You can return to the UK to seek help, but your position will be uncertain.

-When you arrive you will need to prove your intention to settle permanently.
+When you arrive, you will need to prove your intention to settle permanently.
 Your application must be processed before you’re deemed to have ‘ordinary residence’ – and success is not guaranteed.

 It means you may need to pay for a stay in a care home while you wait to be assessed.
 Even then, there’s no guarantee you will receive any assistance from the state.

-If you are part of a couple and only one requires residential care it can be even more complex, because if you sell up to return, you may not be able to afford to buy in the UK.
+If you are part of a couple and only one of you requires residential care, it can be more complex, because if you sell up to return, there’s a chance you may not be able to afford to buy in the UK.

 If you stay in your new home country, meanwhile, you need to consider affordability.

 The UK Government does not have any reciprocal arrangements to cover overseas residential or nursing care for Brits living abroad, so you cannot turn to the state.